richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 Courses taught to a small pool of potential participants (e.g. highly specialized topics) expect to be cancelled more often, due to lack of participants.
+A big group of people that are disadvantaged are the participants that do show up after registration and do engange in a course: there were not part of the problem, but are now hindered by the solution.
+Also, it will introduce injustice to the accepted participants that need to cancel for reasons we think are valid, such as unexpected events in their private lives such as deaths and hospitalizations.
+Finally, those with ideals are hurt: those that think education should be free and those that feel that our participants are always welcome.

+## Appendix

 ## Goal